TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 Coding schools have various reputations depending on who you talk to, but I can't recommend the Flatiron School enough.

 If you put in the time before and during school, you'll likely be good enough to get a junior developer job when you graduate.
-(That wasn't my goal, but many of my friends now have jobs all over the country as developers.)
+(That wasn't my goal but many of my friends now have jobs all over the country as developers.)

 Bonus: Somehow I got the nickname "Biblia Jefe", which means Bible boss.
 It was a fun 3 months.